tarantool/doc/doc/dev_guide/internals/iproto/events.rst

 Servers that support the new feature set the ``IPROTO_FEATURE_WATCHERS`` feature in reply to the ``IPROTO_ID`` command.
 When the connection is closed, all watchers registered for it are unregistered.

-The remote :ref:`watcher <box-watchers>` protocol works in the following way:
+The remote watcher (event subscription) protocol works in the following way:

 #.
 The client sends an ``IPROTO_WATCH`` packet to subscribe to the updates of a specified key defined on the server.